anna-olaopa/Oluwabukunmi-Olaopa-s-Web-Design-project/README.md

-# Luxury Hair Co. - Landing Page
+# Oluwabukunmi Olaopa's Web Design Project – Luxury Hair Co.
+Landing Page

-A responsive landing page for a premium hair extension brand, built as part of my Capstone Project in Web Development.
+A responsive and modern landing page for **Luxury Hair Co.**, developed as part of my Capstone Project in Web Development.

 ## Overview

-This project showcases a modern, visually appealing landing page designed using HTML, CSS, and JavaScript.
-It demonstrates smooth scrolling, responsive product sections, and a simple subscription form.
+This landing page highlights a premium hair extension brand.
+It includes visually engaging product sections, smooth scroll navigation, and a simple, user-friendly subscription form.

 ## Features

-- Mobile-friendly and fully responsive layout
+- Fully responsive design for mobile, tablet, and desktop
-- Smooth scroll navigation
+- Smooth scrolling to sections
-- Product showcase with cards and images
+- Product grid with descriptions and images
-- Newsletter subscription form with JavaScript validation
+- Email subscription form with JavaScript validation
-- Elegant design with modern UI components
+- Clean and elegant UI

 ## Technologies Used